relikd/ipa-archive/README.md

 (Or wait until you have configured your Plist server and save that URL instead)

-## TODO

-- Reindexing of previous URLs (should remove dead-links and add new ones)
-- Periodic check on outdated URLs (see previous)

-## Requirements

-- `ipa_archive.py` has a dependency on [RemoteZip](https://github.com/gtsystem/python-remotezip) (`pip install remotezip`)
-- `image_optim.sh` uses [ImageOptim](https://github.com/ImageOptim/ImageOptim) (and probably requires a Mac)
-- The [Plist Generator server](#starting-plist-server) needs either Python or PHP

-## General workflow

-To add files to the archive follow these steps:

-1. `python3 ipa_archive.py add URL`
-2. `python3 ipa_archive.py run`
-3. If any of the URLs failed, check if it can be fixed. (though most likely the ipa-zip file is broken)
-    - If you could fix any file, run `python3 ipa_archive.py err reset` to try again (this will also print the error again)
-    - If some files are unfixable, run `python3 ipa_archive.py set err ID1 ID2` to ignore them
-4. `./tools/image_optim.sh` (this will convert all .png files to .jpg)
-5. `python3 ipa_archive.py export json`

-Handling plist errors (json-like format):
-- `./tools/plist_convert.sh 21968`
-- `./ipa_archive.py get img 21968`

-## Database schema

-The column `done` is encoded as follows:
-- `0` (queued, needs processing)
-- `1` (done)
-- `3` (error, maybe fixable, needs attention)
-- `4` (error, unfixable, ignore in export)

 ## Starting Plist Server

+The Plist server needs either Python or PHP.

-You need to start the plist generator service on a network location that is accessible to your iDevice.
+You must start the service on a network location that is accessible to your iDevice.
-That can be, for example, your local machine which is accissble through your home network (LAN).
+That can be, for example, your local Mac/PC which is accessible through your home network (LAN).
-Therefore you will need to determine the IP address of your hosting PC.
+You may need to determine the IP address of your PC.
-You can either use Python or PHP to host the service.

-(it is sufficient to copy and execute one of server files, either python or php)

 ### ... with Python

 With python, the IP address *should* be determined automatically.
-After starting the server:
+Download [tools/plist_server.py](tools/plist_server.py) and start the server:

 ```sh
 python3 tools/plist_server.py